kankaniakshat185/custom-http-server/README.md

 # Custom Python HTTP Server & Web Framework

-A high-performance, modular HTTP/1.1 server and web framework built from scratch in Python.
+A modular HTTP/1.1 server and lightweight web framework built from scratch in Python, featuring an event-driven architecture with non-blocking I/O (`selectors`), a worker thread pool for request processing, Express-style middleware, dynamic routing, and persistent HTTP/1.1 connections.

-This project implements **non-blocking I/O multiplexing (`epoll`/`kqueue`)** via the standard `selectors` library, combined with a **Thread Pool worker queue** to offload blocking routing and filesystem operations.
-It features an Express/Koa-style middleware pipeline and custom routing.

 ---